Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 1. The user views a recording in the web interface.
 2. The user clicks the “Favorite” button/icon.
 3. The web interface sends a request to the server.
-4. The server updates the recording’s favoriteCount and user’s favorites.
+4. The server updates the recording’s favorite count and user’s favorites.
 5. The web interface updates the UI to show the recording is favorited.
 -   **Postconditions:**
     -   The recording’s favorite status is updated.